 Here is a description of the different dimensions and the associated functions.
 Since cognitive functions are relatively complex to understand, we will not go into details, but give you an overview of each.If you wish to learn more about Jungian theory, feel free to talk with experts in the community.
 Or you can read about Carl Jung, the founder of this theory, from whom the following descriptions of functions have been strongly inspired.

 Thinking is a decision-making dimension based on the evaluation of objective facts.
 This dimension, in contrast to the Feeling dimension, implies a detachment of the user’s values from themselves in addition to the consideration of rules or principles in order to come closer to an objective, impartial judgement.

 Te – Extroverted Thinking

 Frequent users: xxTJ

-This type of man gives the deciding voice not merely for himself alone but also on behalf of his entourage either to the actual objective reality or to its objectively orientated, intellectual formula.Carl Jung
+This type of individual gives the deciding voice, not merely for himself, but also on behalf of his or her entourage either to the actual objective reality or to its objectively orientated, intellectual formula.Carl Jung

 Users of the cognitive function of Extroverted Thinking place their dimension of Thinking on a collective scale.
 Any use of thought by Te is, in one way or another, built on facts and interpretations belonging to the outside world.
 In this sense, this reasoning can be qualified as deductive.
-The Te user will recognize elements belonging to a collective, such as arguments of authority, studies and figures, to arrive at conclusions which, in turn, they hope, will be recognized by a group of individuals.
+The Te user will recognize elements belonging to a collective, such as arguments of authority, studies, or figures, to arrive at conclusions which, in turn (they hope) will be recognized by a group of individuals.
 The scientific approach is often associated with this method of thinking.